Carr Clifton

-Carr Clifton (born 1957) is an American landscape, nature and wilderness photographer.
+Carr Clifton (born April 17, 1957 in California) is a local American landscape, nature and wilderness photographer.
 A native Californian living in the northern Sierra Nevada near Taylorsville, California, Carr began photographing and color printing professionally in 1979 after seeking advice and inspiration from his mentor and neighbor, pioneering 20th century master landscape and conservation photographer Philip Hyde.
 Credits include a US Postal Service stamp of Acadia National Park and numerous exhibit format books.
 Clifton has spent thirty-five years exploring and documenting endangered, wild landscapes, creating an immense body of work with a large format 4x5 film camera, and more recently a digital camera.